 - Protect against vibration damage from pneumatic tools by measures such as having comfortable hand grips, directing the air blast away from your hands, keeping hands warm, taking frequent work breaks, and using preventive medical measures such as massage and exercises.

-- Tie long hair back, and don’t wear ties, jewelry, or loose clothing which can get caught by machinery.
+- Tie long hair back and don’t wear ties, jewelry, or loose clothing when using machinery.
+You should also wear close toed shoes to protect from any falling debris.

 - Use proper lifting techniques – bending at the knees and lifting with the legs rather than leaning over.